xephora/Threat-Remediation-Scripts/Threat-Track/Bloom_AdwareCampaign/readme.md

 ### First observed?

-I began noticing events as early as May 1st, 2022.
+I began noticing events as early as March 17, 2022.

 ###  What are these pesky adware and how do they work?